moq-wg/moq-transport/draft-lcurley-warp.md

 Media objects are encoded using a specified container ({{containers}}).

-## Delivery Order
+## Send Order
 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).
 As stated in motivation ({{latency}}), the network is unable to maintain this ordering during congestion without increasing latency.

-The encoder determines how to behave during congestion by assigning each object a numeric delivery order.
+The encoder determines how to behave during congestion by assigning each object a numeric send order.
-The delivery order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.
+The send order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.
-Note that the contents within each object are still delivered in order; this delivery order only applies to the ordering between objects.
+Note that the contents within each object are still delivered in order; this send order only applies to the ordering between objects.

 A sender MUST send each object over a dedicated QUIC stream.
-The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in delivery order.
+The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in send order.

-A receiver MUST NOT assume that objects will be received in delivery order for a number of reasons:
+A receiver MUST NOT assume that objects will be received in send order for a number of reasons:

-* Newly encoded objects MAY have a smaller delivery order than outstanding objects.
+* Newly encoded objects MAY have a smaller send order than outstanding objects.
-* Packet loss or flow control MAY delay the delivery of individual streams.
+* Packet loss or flow control MAY delay the send of individual streams.
 * The sender might not support QUIC stream prioritization.

 TODO: Refer to Congestion Response and Priorirization Section for further details on various proposals.